lencx/ChatGPT/README.md

 - [chat-gpt_0.7.4_amd64.deb](https://github.com/lencx/ChatGPT/releases/download/v0.7.4/chat-gpt_0.7.4_amd64.deb)
 - [chat-gpt_0.7.4_amd64.AppImage](https://github.com/lencx/ChatGPT/releases/download/v0.7.4/chat-gpt_0.7.4_amd64.AppImage): **works reliably, you can try it if `.deb` fails to run**
-- available on [AUR](https://aur.archlinux.org/packages/chatgpt-desktop-bin) with the package name `chatgpt-desktop-bin`, and you can use your favourite AUR package manager to install it.
+- Available on [AUR](https://aur.archlinux.org/packages/chatgpt-desktop-bin) with the package name `chatgpt-desktop-bin`, and you can use your favourite AUR package manager to install it.

 [History versions...](https://github.com/lencx/ChatGPT/releases)